superbenefit/state-template/README.md

 For best results, please sync this repo to GitBook to create a friendly UI.
 You can find a production example here: [https://state.allinforsport.org/](https://state.allinforsport.org/)

-The <mark style="color:yellow;">daoName</mark> state repository is a resource for information related to governance activity, agreements and norms within the DAO.
+The daoName state repository is a resource for information related to governance activity, agreements and norms within the DAO.
 This library was built to provide a central source of truth, and to empower all DAO members with a way to directly affect DAO governance by proposing new initiatives, working groups and policies.

-### About <mark style="color:yellow;">daoName</mark> Governance
+### About daoName Governance

 <!-- Briefly describe your DAO's governance here. -->

-You can learn more about <mark style="color:yellow;">daoName</mark>'s governance process on the [Governance Overview](dao/overview.md) page.
+You can learn more about daoName's governance process on the [Governance Overview](dao/overview.md) page.

 ## Table of Contents